pkt-cash/www.pkt.cash/index.md

 ## What can you do with it?
 Not a whole lot at the moment, there's a [text based wallet](https://github.com/cjdelisle/pkt-wallet) but in order to use it, you need to run a [full node](https://github.com/cjdelisle/pktd).

-If you're ready to try out the text-based wallet, check out [setting up a wallet](https://pkt.cash/wallet)
+If you're ready to try out the text-based wallet, check out [wallet setup](https://pkt.cash/wallet_setup).

 ## So you wanna mine
 The PKT chain uses the [PacketCrypt](https://github.com/cjdelisle/PacketCrypt) work algorith.